Google Analytics Tools List: Top 39 Tools Recommended By GA4 Experts

 That makes it much simpler to identify when you have problems or issues that need attention.
 The extension’s new ‘Insert GTM Container’ feature is another handy tool.
 It lets you test and tweak your GTM container snippets.
 That’s without needing another extension like the GTM Injector.
 There’ll be more on that particular tool a bit later.

 ObservePoint Tag Debugger

 ObservePoint Tag Debugger is a Chrome extension which you might want to add to your analytics arsenal.
 It’s designed to make it quicker and easier for you to audit and debug all of your analytics tags.
 Where this tool outstrips some other options, is by supporting the likes of Adobe Analytics and Ensighten, as well as Google Analytics.

 The extension adds a new tab to Chrome Developer Tools.
-With one click of the tab, you will get a detailed view of your analytics tags.
-Within the tab, you can get equally detailed breakdowns of things like tracking ID and custom dimensions for Google Analytics.
+Here you will get a detailed view of your analytics tags.
+You can get equally detailed breakdowns of things like tracking ID and custom dimensions for Google Analytics.
 Another great thing to note about the ObservePoint offering is that it can display more than just analytics tags.
 It can also display all marketing and advertising tags.

 Okay, so we’re stepping a little beyond the bounds of Google Analytics tools now.
 The fact is, though, that plenty of marketers and analytics pros don’t stick to just that platform.
-The Adobe Analytics Debugger is a must-have tool if you ever use Adobe Analytics.
+Debugger for Adobe Analytics is a must-have tool if you ever use Adobe Analytics.
 It does the same job for that platform as the Google Analytics Debugger does for Google Analytics.

-- Providing information on all Google Analytics hits sent by each inspected page
+- Providing information on all Google Analytics events sent by each inspected page.

 - The ability to copy push details to the clipboard in an attractive format.
 This is especially useful if you need to make documentation for clients